nhdanneman/milp-in-docker/README.md

 # milp-in-docker
-Experimenting with simple milp solvers via a docker image
+Experimenting with milp solvers via a docker image